School of Business

 Minimum School of Business Requirements for All School of Business Students

-- Students must earn a 3.000 CGPA in the semester in which a student achieves 54 or more credits.
+- Students must achieve a 3.000 cumulative grade point average in the term in which they earn 54 or more credits.

-- Students must earn 3.000 CGPA in the semester in which a student achieves 54 or more credits.
+- Major (MEM) Cumulative GPA Policy at 54 Units: Students must achieve a 3.000 cumulative grade point average in the term in which they exceed 54 or more credits.

 Exemption and Substitution